Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Discussion

 Streaming low level of detail patches greatly accelerate visualisation, which is very useful when the full point cloud is not needed.
-To further accelerate transmission, patch LOD can be determined according to the distance to camera (frustrum culling).
-(See Figure \ref{lod.fig:lod-dist-to-camera} for a naive visual explanation.) \myimage{./visual_result_distance_dependent}{Schematique example of LOD depending on distance to camera}{lod.fig:lod-dist-to-camera} \\ As seen before (See Section \ref{lod.point-cloud-server-troughput}), the point cloud server is fast enough for an internet connection, but is currently slower than a file-based points streaming.
+To further accelerate transmission, patch LOD is determined according to the distance to camera (frustrum culling).
+(See Figure \ref{lod.fig:lod-dist-to-camera} for a naive visual explanation.) \myimageFullPageWidth{./illustrations/chap2/LOD/visual_result_distance_dependent}{Schematic example of LOD depending on distance to camera}{lod.fig:lod-dist-to-camera} \\ As seen before (See Section \ref{lod.point-cloud-server-troughput}), the point cloud server is fast enough for an internet connection, but is currently slower than a file-based points streaming.
 Thus for the moment LOD stream is interesting only when bandwidth is limited.

+The main limitation of this streaming approach is that even when only one point of a patch is displayed, the PCS has to read the whole point from disk, which slows the point retrieval at coarse LOD, when viewing the whole point cloud for instance.
+On the opposite browsing is pleasantly fast when close enough to points, so that few patches are read from disk, and many points are used.